-Figure 1: Architecture of Safe TypeScript
+1.1 Safe TypeScript

-a combination of static and dynamic checks.
+We present a new type-checker and code generator for a subset of TypeScript that guarantees type safety through a combination of static and dynamic checks.
 Its implementation is fully integrated as a branch of the TypeScript-0.9.5 compiler.
 Programmers can opt in to Safe TypeScript simply by providing a flag to the compiler (similar in spirit to JavaScript's strict mode, which lets the programmer abjure some unsafe features).
-Like TypeScript, the code generated by Safe TypeScript is standard JavaScript and runs on stock virtual machines.
+As with TypeScript, the code generated by Safe TypeScript is standard JavaScript and runs on stock virtual machines.

 Figure 1 illustrates Safe TypeScript at work.
 A programmer authors a TypeScript program, app.ts, and feeds it to the TypeScript compiler, tsc, setting the --safe flag to enable our system.
 The compiler initially processes app.ts using standard TypeScript passes: the file is parsed and a type inference algorithm computes (potentially unsound) types for all subterms.
-For the top-level function f in the figure, TypeScript infers the type (x:any) => number, using by default the dynamic type any for its formal parameter.
+For the top-level function f in the figure, TypeScript infers the type (x:any) = number, using by default the dynamic type any for its formal parameter.
 (It may infer more precise types in other cases.)
 The sub-term x.f is inferred to have type any as well.
 In TypeScript, any-typed values can be passed to a context expecting a more precise type, so TypeScript silently accepts that x.f be returned at type number.
 Since TypeScript erases all types, x.f need not be a number at runtime, which may cause callers of f to fail later, despite f's annotation.

-In contrast, when using Safe TypeScript, a second phase of typechecking is applied to the program, to confirm (soundly) the types inferred by earlier phases.
+In contrast, when using Safe TypeScript, a second phase of type-checking is applied to the program, to confirm (soundly) the types inferred by earlier phases.
 This second phase may produce various static errors and warnings.
 Once all static errors have been fixed, Safe TypeScript rewrites the program to instrument objects with runtime type information (RTTI) and insert runtime checks based on this RTTI.
 In the example, the rewriting involves instrumenting x.f as RT.readField(x, "f"), a call into a runtime library RT used by all Safe TypeScript programs.
-Although the static type of x is any, the RTTI introduced by our compiler allows the runtime library to determine whether it is safe to project x.f, and further (using RT.check) to ensure that its contents is indeed a number.
+Although the static type of x is any, the RTTI introduced by our compiler allows the runtime library to determine whether it is safe to project x.f, and further (using RT.check) to ensure that its content is indeed a number.
 Finally, the dynamically type-safe JavaScript code is emitted by a code generator that strips out type annotations and desugars constructs like classes, but otherwise leaves the program unchanged.